Projects for Peace

 Each participating institution will select and submit one proposal for funding along with up to two additional proposals to be considered.
 The Carolina Center for Public Service oversees the selection process at UNC-Chapel Hill.

-To be considered, an undergraduate student (or group of students) must prepare an online application which:
+To be considered, an undergraduate student (or group of students) must prepare an online application that:

 - describes the project (who, what, where) and how it will promote peace,